 1. Yale Forest, MDC Barkhamsted Reservoir East Block, MDC Barkhamsted Reservoir West Block, MDC Nepaug Reservoir-Valentine/Pine Hill Block, and MDC Nepaug Reservoir – Sweetheart Mt.
 Block are not open during Junior Deer Hunter Training Days.

 2. Centennial Watershed State Forest and Bristol Water Company are only open to junior hunters and mentors who have both been awarded a permit for these areas.

 Report Your Harvest: See instructions under Junior Turkey Hunter Training Days.

 Special Junior Hunting Events

-The Connecticut DEEP Wildlife Division, with the help of volunteer instructors from the Conservation Education/Firearms Safety (CE/FS) Program and several sportsmen’s clubs, holds special events for junior pheasant hunters at various sportsmen’s clubs throughout the state on Junior Pheasant Hunter Training Day (October 13) and additional dates in the fall.
+The CT DEEP Wildlife Division, with the help of volunteer instructors from the Conservation Education/Firearms Safety (CE/FS) Program and several sportsmen’s clubs, holds special events for junior pheasant hunters at various sportsmen’s clubs throughout the state on Junior Pheasant Hunter Training Day (October 12) and additional dates in the fall.
 These mentored events allow junior hunters to sharpen their shooting skills on a trap range and then take to the field to hunt with either a certified volunteer hunter safety instructor or experienced hunter, as well as with well-trained bird dogs with their handlers.